| PFTrack Documentation | Preferences |

 The default amount of padding in the filename's frame number when exporting (Default value: 6).

 This preference specifies when the the Export Full ST-Map data window option will be enabled in the Scene Export node.
-The default setting is Only when cropping the undistorted resolution which means the full data window will be enabled when any lens distortion correction is cropped to a reduced resolution.
+The default setting is Only when cropping undistorted images which means the full data window will be enabled when any lens distortion correction is cropped to a smaller resolution.
 Alternatively, this can be set to Always or Never to always export (or not) the full data window.

 This preference specifies the default setting for the corresponding option in the Scene Export node (default: enabled).